Propensity Score Propagation: A General Framework for Design-Based Inference with Unknown Propensity Scores

-We first state and prove the following key lemma (Lemma~\ref{lem: rate of beta parametric}), which establishes a design-based upper bound for $\min_{m\in [M]}\sqrt{N} \|\widehat{\boldsymbol{\beta}}^{(m)}-\boldsymbol{\beta}\|_{\infty}$ (for the unrestricted union case) and $\min_{m\in \mathcal{M}(\alpha^{\prime})}\sqrt{N} \|\widehat{\boldsymbol{\beta}}^{(m)}-\boldsymbol{\beta}\|_{\infty}$ (for the restricted union case), in terms of the sample size $N$, the number of regeneration runs $M$, and the dimension of covariates $p$.
-The proof of Lemma~\ref{lem: rate of beta parametric} builds on an extension of a sampling argument in \citet{guo2023causal}--originally developed for instrumental variable regressions--to the setting of parametric propensity score models, with classic fixed-design MLE theory for GLMs \citep{fahrmeir1985consistency} providing the necessary technical control.
+We first state and prove the following key lemma (Lemma~\ref{lem: rate of beta parametric}), which establishes a design-based upper bound for $\min_{m\in [M]} \|\widehat{\boldsymbol{\beta}}^{(m)}-\boldsymbol{\beta}\|_{\infty}$ (for the unrestricted-union case) and $\min_{m\in \mathcal{M}(\alpha^{\prime})} \|\widehat{\boldsymbol{\beta}}^{(m)}-\boldsymbol{\beta}\|_{\infty}$ (for the restricted-union case), in terms of the sample size $N$, the number of regeneration runs $M$, and the covariate dimension $d$ (including the intercept term).
+The proof of Lemma~\ref{lem: rate of beta parametric} builds on an extension of a sampling argument in \citet{guo2023causal}--originally developed for instrumental variable regressions in super-population settings--to the setting of parametric propensity score models under fixed design, with classic fixed-design MLE theory for GLMs \citep{fahrmeir1985consistency} providing the necessary asymptotic control.

 \begin{lemma} For an arbitrary but fixed $\alpha^{\prime}\in (0, \alpha)$, we define a positive constant